Postal Mail, International Couriers, and Thailand Addresses

 321/456 Sukhumvit soi 39

 The difference is that it has a street name instead of a Moo number (instead a soi number, see next paragraph).
-Also, they tend to drop "Tambon" and "Amphur" words, though that's what Klongton-Nua and Wattana are, in this example.
+Also, Bangkok is different from other provinces in that instead of "Tambon" and "Amphur", there is "Khwaeng" and "Khet", and they may exclude those words, though that's what Klongton-Nua and Wattana are, in this example, a khwaeng and a khet.

 Most city addresses will have a "soi" number.
 The main roads have perpendicular streets going off both sides, which are called "sois" and are even numbered 2, 4, 6, etc., on one side and odd numbered 1, 3, 5, etc., on the other side.
 As you go down the road, they tend to get out of sync so that soi 71 can be across the street from soi 48, but they are always in order on the same side of the street, i.e., before soi 48 is always soi 46.